starvagrant/toh/toh.markdown/the_squid_introduces_the_minister.md

 "Nothing, I'll go back to class and stay after school."
 Creed walked straight back to his class, hoping not to be noticed deep in thoughts not about the events surrounding his founding fathers, but trying to remember the particular importance the he seemed to attach to Milton.
 It did not surprise him that his unblinking expression would be less and less obvious to each passing teacher, as the day dragged on and the tedium continued.

 The puzzle vexed him long after normal school hours were ended, and his complete lack of outside initiative was appreciated by detention's observant Mr. Henson, who simply wished to get paid to read this particular outing.
-It wrestled with his curiousity he thought, not based in some particular passage in his book, but his approach to telling the story to begin with.
+It wrestled with his curiosity he thought, not based in some particular passage in his book, but his approach to telling the story to begin with.

 In his ten years worth of religious education, it seemed no biblical passage or religious discussion had ever truly sought out the motives of its main antagonist, Satan.
 Milton had offered the explanation of pride, not in a contemptuous morality tale, but in verse.
 The approach, fascinating in his own right and capturing his imagination in its own way, was not nearly as exciting as a premise that must have guided the poet's hand through many a sleepless night, that Satan's story had not been adequately described and expressed in the Bible.